digitaltwinconsortium/dtc-glossary/glossary.md

 ## Observational Frequency

-> An observational frequency is a [synchronization frequency](#synchronization-frequency) characterizing how often observations of reality are made and reflected in a [digital model](#digital-model).
+> An observational frequency is a [synchronization frequency](#synchronization-frequency) characterizing how often observations of reality are made and reflected in a [stored representation](#stored-representation).

 *Back to [Table of Contents](#table-of-contents).*